 In contrast, if you slip and fall on property owned by a Florida municipality and suffer identical injuries to the private entity scenario above, then you will not be able to recover the same amount of damages.
 In fact, unless you follow specific procedures and meet certain deadlines exactly, you may not be able to file a lawsuit against the city at all.

 The site of your slip and fall accident may happen in an incorporated city, or in a municipality, or in an “urbanized area” as defined by the federal government.

 It is critical that you determine exactly what city or governing body owns and oversees the site of your accident and injury.
 Under Florida Statute 180.01, a “municipality” is defined as “any city, town, or village duly incorporated under the laws of the state.”

 You need to know if you fell on a site owned by a legally recognized municipality.
 You cannot depend upon how things look – rural land can be owned by a city, and a strip center or urbanized area can be found in an unincorporated part of the state.

 For instance, the City of Miami Department of Real Estate Asset Management reports that the City of Miami covers approximately 35 square miles with a property inventory “…consisting of approximately 631 parcels inclusive of parks, fire stations, City administrative buildings, public facilities, vacant lots and housing sites.”
 Additionally, there are places like the University of Miami that may be included as city property for the purposes of a slip and fall claim.

-Slip and Falls on City-Owned Property in Florida
+Common Conditions Which Lead To Slip and Falls on City-Owned Property

 So, what can you do if you are hurt in a slip and fall on city property?
 Here are some things you need to know: